How Much Does A Permanent Foundation For A Mobile Home Cost?

 Basement Foundations

 Basement foundations provide both structural support and additional living space to the mobile home.
 The advantage of this type of permanent foundation is that it can easily integrate into one’s housing plans, especially with the added extra living space created.
-It can also help a real estate with financing options.
+It can also help real estate with financing options.
 Basement foundations are also known to have good earthquake resistance.

 There are some disadvantages associated with the permanent basement foundation, such as the tendency to get flooded in cases of heavy downpours.
-They are also difficult to construct to meet the building codes of which is a must.
+They are also difficult to construct to meet the building codes which is a must.
 Basement foundations are the most expensive foundations with a very long and complex installation process.

 Pit Permanent Foundations

 They are not so different from the basement foundation.
 The only significant difference is that with a pit foundation, a pit is dug out of the soil, forming a crawl space that is not livable.
-Their advantage is that they also give permanent stick and firm grip to the home.
+Their advantage is that they also give a permanent stick and firm grip to the home.
 They also allow storage of extra facilities in the dug pit, which creates extra space even though it is not livable.
 Pit foundations also tend to be cheaper hence offering better financing options.

 Pit foundations are at a greater risk of flooding.
 Their construction process is also long and challenging, making them costly as well.